 Class of 1949 Alumni Scholarship

 The scholarship of the Class of 1949 is awarded annually to an upperclassman on the basis of superior academic achievement, both inside and outside of the classroom.
 Class agents, Dr. Bernard Thompson, retired professor of surgery, and his wife, Dr. Dola Thompson, retired professor and Chair of Anesthesiology, were influential in establishing this fund.
-The inaugural award of the Class of 1949 Alumni Scholarship was presented in 1994 to Ruth Ann Blair of Carlisle.
+The inaugural award of the Class of 1949 Alumni Scholarship was presented in 1994.

 Class of 1950 Alumni Scholarship

 The Class of 1950 was the first post-war class.
-Most were veterans and most were living on the G.I.
-Bill stipend.
+Most were veterans and most were living on VA Military Educational Benefits.
 They were an older group.
 Many were married before they started medical school, and almost all were married by the time they graduated.
 Class President Tom Ed Townsend recalls that some of the students were older than the faculty and were accused of having a cavalier attitude toward school and life.
 For instance, June Cross and Hal Black charged Frank Cantrell a quarter to ride the elevator up to the top floor for Gross Anatomy.
 Tom Ed rode free.
 When Cantrell protested, they explained that he wasn’t a vet.
 Sixty-two graduated in Fayetteville – the last class to do so.
-The inaugural award was presented in 2000 to Tommy Moseley.
+The inaugural award was presented in 2000.

 Class of 1952 Alumni Scholarship

 The Class of 1952 made plans during its 1992 reunion to endow a scholarship in recognition of the high cost of medical education and the indebtedness of many medical students.
 Dr. Rex Morgan, Class Agent, presented the College of Medicine with a generous scholarship endowment during the 1997 Alumni Weekend to provide encouragement and financial aid to their younger colleagues.
 The Scholarship Committee selects a worthy student each year to receive the award.
-The inaugural award was presented in 1997 to Jeri Mendelson of Roland.
+The inaugural award was presented in 1997.

 Class of 1953 Alumni Scholarship

 Members of the Class of 1953 established an endowed scholarship fund for the College of Medicine during its 40th-anniversary celebration of their graduation from medical school.
 Dr. Purcell Smith, Class Agent, presented this generous endowment to the College during Alumni Weekend in 1998.
-The inaugural award was presented in 1998 to Michelle Rodgers of Fayetteville.
+The inaugural award was presented in 1998.

 Class of 1954 Alumni Scholarship

 Dr. Harold Hyder initiated a drive among his classmates to fund a medical student scholarship in 1989.
 After the untimely death of Dr. Hyder, Dr. Joe Bennett, Dr. George Ackerman and other members of the Class of 1954 spearheaded efforts to continue.
 Today, it is the largest scholarship endowment ever presented to the College by an alumni class.
 A remarkable 81% of class members supported the scholarship fund.
-The inaugural presentation of the scholarship was made in 1994 to Shannon Turner of Russellville.
+The inaugural presentation of the scholarship was made in 1994.
 The award is presented annually to a freshman or sophomore.

 Class of 1955 Alumni Scholarship